 - With respect to the Improving Head Start for School Readiness Act of 2007, the ECICC serves as the State Advisory Council on Early Childhood Education and Care, as designated by Governor Heineman, to carry out the responsibilities described in P.L.110-134, Section 642B (42 U.S.C. ยง 9837b).

 This website includes information about ECICC membership and meetings, statutory authority and policies supporting the ECICC, reports to the Governor on the status of early childhood in Nebraska, and other information related to the work of the ECICC.

-Council Meetings: The ECICC meets at least four times per year.
+Council Meetings: The ECICC meets quarterly.
 Public comment is regularly scheduled on the ECICC meeting agenda.
 See the meetings page for times and locations of scheduled meetings and for information about making public comment.